MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-samples.md

 ## Optimize and monitor transformations
 Transformations run a KQL query against every record collected with the DCR, so it's important that they run efficiently.
 Transformations that take excessive time to run can impact the performance of the data collection pipeline and result in data loss.
 See [Optimize log queries in Azure Monitor](../logs/query-optimization.md) for guidance on testing your query before you implement it as a transformation and for recommendations on optimizing queries that don't run efficiently.

+> [!IMPORTANT]
+> You may experience data loss if a transformation takes more than 20 seconds.

 Because transformations don't run interactively, it's important to continuously monitor them to ensure that they're running properly and not taking excessive time to process data.
 See [Monitor and troubleshoot DCR data collection in Azure Monitor](data-collection-monitor.md) for details on logs and metrics that monitor the health and performance of transformations.
 This includes identifying any errors that occur in the KQL and metrics to track their running duration.

 The following metrics are automatically collected for transformations and should be reviewed regularly to verify that your transformations are still running as expected.
 Create [metric alert rules](../alerts/alerts-create-metric-alert-rule.yml) to be automatically notified when one of these metrics exceeds a threshold.